How to Make Penicillin at Home (Just in Case SHTF)

 One of the hottest topics in the prepper and survivalist world is how to make penicillin at home.

-Because penicillin is “just mold bread” and was discovered by accident, it might seem pretty easy to make penicillin.
-Yes, it is – but it is really hard to make penicillin safely.
+Because penicillin is “just mold bread” and was discovered by accident, it might seem like it would be pretty straightforward.
+Yes, it is – but making penicillin safely is complex.
 If you want to learn how to make DIY penicillin, here’s what you need to know.

 Step 1.
 Isolating Penicillin Bacteria